cython/cython/docs/src/userguide/sharing_declarations.rst

 ==========

-``.pxd`` files can be labelled with a minimum Cython version as part of their file name, similar to the version tagging of `.so` files in PEP 3149.
+``.pxd`` files can be labelled with a minimum Cython version as part of their file name, similar to the version tagging of ``.so`` files in PEP 3149.
 For example a file called :file:`Shrubbing.cython-30.pxd` will only be found by ``cimport Shrubbing`` on Cython 3.0 and higher.
 Cython will use the file tagged with the highest compatible version number.

+Note that versioned files that are distributed across different directories will not be found.
+Only the first directory in the Python module search path in which a matching ``.pxd`` file is found will be considered.

 The purpose of this feature is to allow third-party packages to release Cython interfaces to their packages that take advantage of the latest Cython